NEWS

 - users may now only specify a

-; in call cases, the second-stage SuperLearner uses a gaussian
+family for the top-level SuperLearner if run_regression = TRUE; in call cases, the second-stage SuperLearner uses a gaussian family

 - if the SuperLearner chooses